-- What if I get put on bed rest and can’t work?
+- What if I get put on bed rest before I got into labor and can’t work?

 - What if my labor is horrible and I need more than 12 weeks to recover?